Agmo-Android/TheSimpleLab/README.md

 - Let say, You want to add 20 second after the event start, copy the millis + 20,000, this became your event start time.

-## Setup Firebase in Android Studio
+<h3> Setup Firebase in Android Studio </h3>

-- Go to "Tools" and select Firebase
-- Beside the Firebase window, select Realtime Database and click "Save and retrieve data"
-- After that, Select "Connect to Firebase"
-- Then Select "Add Realtime Database to your app"
-- And DONE, you can use it now !!
+To setup Firebase in Android studi, Go to this link [Setup Firebase in Android Studio!](https://github.com/Agmo-Android/TheSimpleLab/blob/master/CodeLab/Setup%20Firebase%20in%20Android%20Studio.md)

-<h2> Configure Firebase Console </h2>
+<h3> Configure Firebase Console </h3>

 After setup firebase complete, start to create your data.
 Go to this link [Configure Firebase Console!](